 Pricing: Free (limited to 5,000 submissions per day, whereas paid options scale into the millions and offer more extensive sets of category fields for tagging)

-You feed unstructured text into Open Calais, and it recognizes entities such as people, products and companies.
-Open Calais also recognizes relationships between entities and facts about entities.
+You feed unstructured text into the tool, and it recognizes entities such as people, products and companies.
+It also recognizes relationships between entities and facts about entities.
 It even organizes entities into topics.

-Open Calais can thus be used to quickly extract information from documents.
+Open Calais (now Refinitiv) can thus be used to quickly extract information from documents.
 This information can then be used to tag documents for classification.

 Some use cases for this functionality include: